Easy Piano Lesson for Learning Basic Jazz

 - Play the left-hand bass line against simple right-hand improvisation.

 Here they are.
 I'm sharing with you what has taken me a lifetime to learn.
 Make these tips a priority and the rest is all downhill.

 - Know all major and minor scales like the back of your hand.
 Why?
 Because all music is built around scales.
 When you really know scales, you know musical form.
 Also, you find that you play piano music well - whether you're playing a Chopin Prelude or Country music, you've learned through scales pretty much what has been written.
 Your technique allows you the freedom to play without error.

 - Practice playing all kinds of chords in all keys.
 Arrange them differently to give you that edge when improvising.

 - Never rest on your laurels.
-This is the fastest way to slide backwards and lose all the knowledge and practice you've put in to your piano playing.
+This is the fastest way to slide backward and lose all the knowledge and practice you've put into your piano playing.
 You will never maintain a certain level of technique.
-You either go backwards or forwards.
+You either go backward or forwards.
 Choose to continue going forward.

 - Sit at the piano and just play.
 You must become one with the instrument.